kbmackenzie/happy-chicken/README.md

 Happy Chicken is a readable variant of the [Chicken esoteric language][1].
 It compiles to valid Chicken. 🐔

-Its implementation is a tiny, self-contained, POSIX-compliant **Awk** script.
+Its implementation is a tiny, POSIX-compliant **Awk** script.

 It should work out-of-the-box on most Linux distros.

-Its syntax consists of one instruction per line.
-Some instructions have operands.
+Happy Chicken's syntax consists of one instruction per line, with some instructions expecting operands.
 Instruction names are kept accurate to the [Chicken esolang's VM specification][2].

 ```bash
 # Comments are allowed, too!